ding-lab/MergeFilterVCF/testing/README.md

 Several levels of calls available for testing

-- direct\_call: Calling directly from within container
+* direct_call: Calling scripts directly from container
+  * Merge and filter steps
+  * implemented for TinJasmine and TinDaisy
-- docker\_call: Instantiate docker container and call scripts within it
+* docker_call: Instantiate docker container and call scripts within it
-- cwl\_call: Run rabix or Cromwell workflow manager to call CWL workflow
+* cwl_call: Run cwltool or other CWL workflow manager

 Scripts here test both TinDaisy (somatic) and TinJasmine (germline) pipelines